 10 FAQs on Prescription Drug Importation

 The high cost of prescription drugs continues to be a top concern for the public.
 Policymakers at the federal and state level are pursuing a range of options to lower drug prices for Americans, one of which would allow for the safe importation of prescription drugs from Canada and other countries, based on evidence showing that people often pay more for medications in the U.S. than elsewhere.
-This proposal is supported by President Trump and many 2020 Democratic presidential candidates, with bipartisan support among the general public (See Figure 1).
+This proposal is supported by President Trump and presidential candidate Joe Biden, with bipartisan support among the general public (Figure 1).

 Current law allows for the importation of certain drugs from Canada under defined, limited circumstances, and only if the Secretary of the United States Department of Health and Human Services (HHS) certifies that importation poses no threat to the health and safety of the American public.
-To date, no HHS Secretary has certified the safety of importation.
 As recently as 2017, four former FDA commissioners signed a joint letter voicing concerns about the ability of HHS to assure the safety of drugs imported from other countries.
-Nevertheless, many federal and state lawmakers have continued to press for legislation to allow for the importation of prescription drugs from Canada and other countries.1 Recently, the Trump Administration has proposed two new pathways to allow for the safe importation of drugs from Canada and other countries.
+Nevertheless, many federal and state lawmakers have continued to press for legislation to allow for the importation of prescription drugs from Canada and other countries.1 More recently, in September of 2020, HHS Secretary Alex Azar certified that importation of prescription drugs poses no risk to public health and safety and would result in significant cost savings.
+Also in September, the Trump Administration issued a final rule and final FDA guidance, creating two new pathways for the safe importation of drugs from Canada and other countries.